 Euboea

-Euboea is the second largest island in Greece after Crete and is an ideal destination for holidays and trips all year round.
+Euboea (Evia) is the second largest island in Greece after Crete and is an ideal destination for holidays and trips all year round.
 With easy access, especially from the Chalkida bridge, which is only 1 hour away from Athens, Euboea is the ideal holiday destination but also excursions and pleasant weekends.
 As you are in Euboea, there are plenty of suggestions to browse.
 Chalkis and Eretria in Central Euboea, Edipsos and Rovies in Northern Euboea and Karystos and Marmaris in southern Euboea.

 History of the Island of Euboea

-The old town of Halkida was considered to be situated in the area of Manica, 5 km north from the recent town, 20 thousand years ago until the Geometrical Period.
+Pre-Historic Period : The old town of Chalkida was considered to be situated in the area of Manica, 5 km north from the recent town, 20 thousand years ago until the Geometrical Period.
 In that area throve one of the greatest pre-historical European towns.
 It is therefore proved from numerous archeological evidence, that the citizens of Manica used to travel and trade in Asia, apart from the elaboration of copper, in Greek “ halkos”, from which the town of Halkida derived its name.
 In 700 BC the area was abandoned by the citizens, since the channel of Evripus, which was not created until the 3rd millennium, seemed to cause serious problems with its tides to the navigation.

 The Avandes